Hypertension: Secondary Hypertension

 Approximately one third of patients undergoing intervention experience worsening renal function.
 This is typically the result of contrast nephropathy (which can be prevented with adequate periprocedural hydration in high risk patients) or atheroembolic renal disease, which often goes unsuspected and undiagnosed.

-Bilateral hyperplasia is managed medically.
-A mineralocorticoid receptor antagonist is the cornerstone of therapy.
+Patients with bilateral hyperplasia receive medical therapy consisting of a mineralocorticoid receptor antagonist as the cornerstone of therapy.
 A recent clinical trial showed that spironolactone was slightly better than eplerenone, though the doses may not have been precisely exchangeable.
-I typically start with spironolactone 25 mg once daily and escalate the dose as needed (typically 50-100 mg/day) to achieve BP and potassium control.
-For those patients who develop intolerable side effects to spironolactone, especially those related to its antiandrogenic effects, I substitute eplerenone.
+It is reasonable to start with spironolactone 25 mg once daily and escalate the dose as needed (typically 50-100 mg/day) to achieve BP and potassium control.
+For those patients who develop intolerable side effects to spironolactone, especially those related to its antiandrogenic effects, eplerenone can be substituted for spironolactone.

 Thiazide diuretics are often helpful in achieving BP control in addition to spironolactone, though potassium levels must be monitored very closely as they may fall substantially with the thiazide.
 Calcium channel blockers are particularly effective for BP control in primary aldosteronism.

-Benign disease is typically treated surgically with laparoscopic adrenalectomy or with direct excision of an extra-adrenal lesion.
+Once diagnosed, patients with Pheo/Pragranlioma should undergo surgical resection.
+Patients with benign disease are typically treated surgically with laparoscopic adrenalectomy or with direct excision of an extra-adrenal lesion.
 Malignant disease is also treated surgically, though metastatic disease requires chemotherapy with a variety of different agents.

 What happens to patients with various forms of secondary hypertension?